Ritam-Guha/Datasets/Feature engineered/UCI/README.md

     * test
     * testLabel

-E.g. Suppose I want to get the data for BreastCancer.
+e.g. Suppose I want to get the data for BreastCancer.
 Then the steps are:
 * dataset = 'BreastCancer'
 * data = importdata(strcat('Data/',dataset,'/',dataset,'_data.mat'));
 * x = data.train;